Jesus Christ: A Portrait of Altruism

 We were bought with a price.
 A price that Jesus Christ paid with his freewill sacrifice, and his complete obedience to his Father, a lifestyle of altruism.
 He acted on our behalf, even at the expense of himself.
 He kept himself sinless by always subjecting his own will to the will of God.

-Whom God hath set forth to be a propitiation through faith [believing] in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God;
+Whom God hath set forth to be a propitiation [payment] through faith [believing] in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God.

 This is what God has done for us in the accomplished work of Christ.
 He has paid for our sins with the life of His son.
 We could have pretended to pay this price ourselves.
 The problem with me paying for myself is twofold.
 First, I die!
 Secondly, not only do I die but I fail to get to God because I would die in unrighteousness.
 Trying to pay this price on my own is a plan that will fail every time.

-God's plan of Jesus Christ being my sin offering has a much better result in that my sin's are gone, that is remission.
+God's plan of Jesus Christ being my sin offering has a much better result in that my sins are gone, that is remission.
 That is what God in Christ has done for me.
-Then, this justification opens the door for God to accomplish something in me, but that's another teaching.
+Then, this justification opens the door for God to accomplish something in me, but that is another teaching.